Please note:

 About the program

-Conestoga College and Canadian Hearing Services are pleased to offer the American Sign Language (ASL) Basic Skills joint certificate part-time program.
-ASL is the language of most Deaf Canadians.
-It is a visual language made up of specific gestures (signs), hand shapes and facial expressions with its own unique grammatical rules and sentence structure.
-This program will be of interest to those who wish to develop sign language concepts and use basic ASL skills.
+ASL is the language of most deaf Canadians.
+It is a visual language comprising specific gestures (signs), hand shapes, and facial expressions with unique grammatical rules and sentence structure.
+This program will interest those wishing to develop sign language concepts and basic ASL skills.

 Program information